WillKoehrsen/Data-Analysis/README.md

 # Data-Analysis
-Data Analysis Using Python
+Data Analysis Using R and Python

-This is for working through the tutorial series by Sentdex.
-Here is a link to his webiste: https://pythonprogramming.net/data-analysis-python-pandas-tutorial-introduction/
+A place to share my code for various data analysis projects, both personal, and research project related.